wayneeseguin/graft/doc/examples.md

-In these examples, if the referenced key does not exist, the next reference is attempted, or the literal value (nil, numbers or strings) is used.
-Spruce recognizes the following keywords and uses the appropriate literal value:
+In these examples, if the referenced key does not exist, the next reference is attempted, or the literal value (nil, numbers or strings) is used.  graft recognizes the following keywords and uses the appropriate literal value:

   - `nil`, `null` and `~` map to the YAML null value